neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 The OpenMC wrapping used for the OpenMC-THM-MOOSE coupling is described in the `openm_thm.i` input file.
-Relative to the OpenMC input files used for the OpenMC-NekRS-MOOSE coupling shown previously, we now need to add variables to hold the wall temperature, `thm_temp_wall`, that THM passes to the MOOSE heat conduction module, and the wall heat flux, `flux`, that the MOOSE heat conduction module passes to THM.
+Relative to the OpenMC input files used for the OpenMC-NekRS-MOOSE coupling shown previously, we now need to add variables to hold the wall temperature, `thm_temp_wall`, that THM passes to the MOOSE heat transfer module, and the wall heat flux, `flux`, that the MOOSE heat transfer module passes to THM.
 Both of these are simply receiver variables that are written into by the two sub-applications (MOOSE heat conduction and THM).